- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Visit Shelburne Farms

-Enjoy the nature of springtime to its fullest by visiting a working farm.
+Enjoy the flory of springtime to its fullest by visiting a working farm.
 Take a wagon tour of Shelburne Farms and interact with the animals in the Children’s Farmyard.
 You might even see some baby animals at this time of year; this is definitely one of the top things to do in Burlington VT with kids.

 Take a guided food tour

 Did I mention how great our Vermont foods are?
 To get a serious cuisine experience, I recommend taking a guided food tour of Burlington.
 The Edible History walking tour is one of the most well-known and popular options, which connects you with Burlington’s early ethnic groups and their culinary history.

 Best Places to Stay in Burlington

 As you plan on where to stay in Burlington VT you’ll want to consider choosing the best location.
 I’ve got a quick rundown below, but there are also more options in my full article: Where to Stay in Burlington, VT

 Getting around Burlington, Vermont is fairly simple.
 The downtown is largely walkable, and there are a number of hotels to choose from in the downtown area.
 If you choose to be further from downtown, you may need to have a car at your disposal or call for an Uber or Lyft.